s-ram-1818/SQL/sql.md

 **Definition:** Returns all rows when there is a match in either left or right table.
 (Use UNION in MySQL)

+you can use FULL OUTER JOIN in other platform expect mysql

 ```sql
 SELECT e.emp_id, e.emp_name, d.dept_name
 FROM Employees e